Fresheyeball/deconfigured/blog/dag.md

 `nodes` is our `NodeSchema` map, and `edges` is our `EdgeSchema`.
 Note that we use normal `String` values for `NodeSchema` maps, while `EdgeSchema`'s use `GHC.TypeLits.Symbol` for keys.
-This is for... fun reasons :) (see below).
+This is for... fun reasons :).
-We force the edges to be unique in this example with the `unique` value - just `ENil`, but type-coercing for unique schemas.
+We force the edges to be unique with the `unique` term - just `ENil`, but coercing the expression to be unique.

 `nodes` looks pretty simple: